DelphineJS/ecommerce-pattern-library/patterns/forms/README.md

   width: 400
   desc: |
     - Drop down menus are used to select one answer from a finite list.
     - These fields can be used within grids to determine their width.
-If the answer short, two may appear on the same line.
+If the answer is short, two may appear on the same line.
     - Drop downs should have placeholders that prompt the user to select the answer within.
 radio-buttons:
   width: 400